eea/eea.docker.esbootstrap/README.md

 ## Details

-For details and implementation read the [documentation](./docs/Details.md).
+For details on implementation read the [documentation](./docs/Details.md).